AliouneDiouf/MyoCoach/README.md

     <img src="image/raspb.PNG" alt="Logo" width="500" height="300">
   </a>

 The raspberry card needs a **SD card flashed by an operating system**.
-Several operating systems are available but for this project it will be necessary to use the **raspberry pi os** !
-Plus it will be preferable to use a class 10 SD card for more speed and fluidity of the operating system of the raspberry card.
+Several operating systems are available but for this project it will be necessary to use the **raspberry pi OS** !
+And you can  take the aspberry pi OS  with the desktop option if your are not familiar to linux sytem. it will be preferable to use a class 10 SD card for more speed and fluidity of the operating system of the raspberry card.

 A powerful tutorial  is available [here](https://www.raspberrypi.org/documentation/installation/installing-images/)